Kelvin Edwards: Dallas Cowboys

 After the players went on a strike on the third week of the 1987 season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 In September, he was signed to be a part of the Dallas Cowboys replacement team, that was given the mock name "Rhinestone Cowboys" by the media.

-Although he was a backup wide receiver behind Sebron Spivey in the first game against the New York Jets, he earned the starting position after making 2 receptions for 68 yards and 2 touchdowns.
-He was named NFC Offensive Player of the Week after making 6 receptions for 100 yards and scoring on a 62-yard reverse run against the Philadelphia Eagles on October 11, which was the longest rush by a wide receiver in franchise history.
-The next game against the Washington Redskins, he had 6 receptions for 104 yards and a 38-yard touchdown.
-He ended up being one of the Cowboys best players during the replacement games, posting 14 receptions for 272 yards and 3 touchdown receptions, including a 62-yard touchdown run on a reverse.
-He was kept for the rest of the season, starting 7 additional games, while finishing with a total of 34 receptions for 521 yards and 3 touchdowns.
+Although he was a backup wide receiver behind Sebron Spivey in the first game against the New York Jets, he earned the starting position after tallying two receptions for 68 yards, two touchdowns and causing a pair of long pass-interference calls in favor of the Cowboys.
+He was named NFC Offensive Player of the Week after making six receptions for 100 yards and scoring on a 62-yard reverse run against the Philadelphia Eagles on October 11, which was the longest rush by a wide receiver in franchise history.
+In the next game against the Washington Redskins, he had six receptions for 104 yards and a 38-yard touchdown.
+He ended up being one of the league's best players during the replacement games, posting 14 receptions for 272 yards, 62 rushing yards, three receiving touchdowns, one rushing touchdown and four total touchdowns (led all replacement players).
+He was kept for the rest of the season, starting seven additional games, while finishing with a total of 34 receptions for 521 yards and three touchdowns.

 In 1988, he suffered a knee injury that required arthroscopic knee surgery in June.
-In the fourth quarter of the season opener against the Pittsburgh Steelers, he re-injured the knee when he was leading the team with 5 receptions for 93 yards.
-Although he played in 7 more games (including one start), he was never at full speed and did not catch another pass.
+In the fourth quarter of the season opener against the Pittsburgh Steelers, he re-injured the knee when he was leading the team with five receptions for 93 yards.
+Although he played in seven more games (including one start), he was never at full speed and did not catch another pass.
 He was placed on the injured reserve list on November 29.

 In 1989, he was limited with a right knee injury and underwent arthroscopic knee surgery in June.
 He was released before the start of the season.